qbicsoftware/qPostMan/README.md

 # postman

-**Current stable version: 0.3.0 (01.
-October 2018)**
+**Current stable version: 0.4.0 (15.
+January 2019)**

 A client software written in Java for dataset downloads from QBiC's data management system openBIS (https://wiki-bsse.ethz.ch/display/bis/Home).

 We are making use of the V3 API of openBIS (https://wiki-bsse.ethz.ch/display/openBISDoc1605/openBIS+V3+API) in order to interact with the data management system from command line, in order to provide a quick data retreaval on server or cluster resources, where the download via the qPortal is impractical.
+Experimental support is also provided for the old V1 API.

 ## Download
 You can download postman from the GitHub release page: https://github.com/qbicsoftware/postman-cli/releases .